aws-samples/amazon-neptune-ttl-repo/README.md

 4. Choose **Choose file** to upload the local copy of the template that you downloaded.
 The name of the file is neptune_ttl_main-existing.yaml.
 5. Choose **Next**.
 6. Enter a stack name of your choosing.
-7. In the **Parameters** section, use defaults for the remaining parameters.
+7. In the **Parameters** section, enter an ApplicationID.
+Also provide details of your existing Neptune cluster by setting values for NeptuneClusterId, NeptuneClusterResourceId, NeptuneEndpoint, NeptunePort, VPC, SubnetIds, SecurityGroupIds, RouteTableIds.
+You may use defaults for remaining parameters.
 8. Choose **Next**.
 9. Continue through the remaining sections.
 10. Read and select the check boxes in the **Capabilities** section.